Nicholas Swirad: Nongbua Pitchaya

-On 1 January 2021, Swirad joined Thai Division 2 team Nongbua Pitchaya FC, looking to secure promotion to Thai League 1 on a short term deal.
+On 1 January 2021, Swirad joined Thai Division 2 team Nongbua Pitchaya FC, looking to secure promotion to Thai League 1 on a short-term deal.

-In a month at the club, he played 4 games scoring the final goal of the season in a 3-0 win against Kasetsart FC, which confirmed the club as league champions.
+In a month at the club, he played 4 games scoring the final goal of the season in a 3–0 win against Kasetsart FC, which confirmed the club as league champions.

 He signed a contract extension with the club for the 2021-22 Thai League 1 season, but was unable to register due to visa restrictions requiring ASEAN imports to have made 3 international appearances.

 Sri Pahang

 Unable to continue with Nongbua, Swirad signed for Sri Pahang FC on his 30th birthday, which was aired live on Astro Arena.
 He made his league debut for the club against Sabah in Kota Kinabalu, coming on for Ashar Al Aafiz Abdullah in the 83rd minute.
 His full debut was against JDT on the 27th of August 2021, in Johor Bahru, a performance which stamped his place in the first team for the remainder of season, including in the 2021 Malaysia Cup.

-Swirad extended his contract with Sri Pahang until 2022, and went on to captain the team to their first win of the season against Penang FC.
+Swirad extended his contract with Sri Pahang until 2022, and went on to captain the side for a majority of the season.

+Kuala Lumpur City

+In March 2024, Swirad returned to the Klang Valley to join Kuala Lumpur City, making his debut in the FA Cup fixture from the bench against Kuching City.
+In his first full start, he scored the equalizing goal against Kelantan Darul Naim - his first goal in the Super League since 2019 and for the club - in a comeback victory for the team.

 International career

 In March 2019, Swirad received his first call-up to the Malaysia national football team, but a groin injury prevented him from making his debut.
-Malaysia national team head coach Tan Cheng Hoe spoke highly of Swirad during his call-up.

-“I’ve been monitoring him since last year, and to me, he is a quality player.
+Malaysia national team head coach Tan Cheng Hoe spoke highly of Swirad during his call-up: "I’ve been monitoring him since last year, and to me, he is a quality player.
 He is versatile and able to play anywhere at the back.
-I hope to see him recover quickly and make his national debut as a centre back against Singapore.”
+I hope to see him recover quickly and make his national debut as a centre back against Singapore."

-Nick received his second call-up to Harimau Malaya in 2022, ahead of the AFF Mitsubishi Electric Cup.
+Nick received his second call-up in 2022, ahead of the AFF Mitsubishi Electric Cup.
 However family issues prevented him from joining up with the main team during the first week of training camp and he was then placed on the standby list.

+In 2023 Nick was named on the standby list for the national team ahead of two international friendlies against Syria and China, to prepare for the upcoming 2024 Asian Cup.